openaire/openaire-catalogue-docs/docs/data-model/entities/data-source.md

 ### openairecompatibility
 _Type: String &bull; Cardinality: ONE_

-The OpenAIRE compatibility of the ingested results, indicates which guidelines they are compliant according to the vocabulary [dnet:datasourceCompatibilityLevel](https://api.openaire.eu/vocabularies/dnet:datasourceCompatibilityLevel).
+The OpenAIRE compatibility of the ingested research products, indicates which guidelines they are compliant according to the vocabulary [dnet:datasourceCompatibilityLevel](https://api.openaire.eu/vocabularies/dnet:datasourceCompatibilityLevel).

 ```json
 "openairecompatibility": "collected from a compatible aggregator"